 (black), winter squash, strawberries, tomatoes, Honey from hives on the

-farm, picnic area (bring your own food), school tours, group reservations
+farm, picnic area you may bring your own food, school tours, group reservations

 9166 Liberty Mills Road, Somerset, VA 22972.
 Phone: 434-882-6293.
 Alternate

 email@example.com.
 Open: Visit our website for PYO hours, which

 Click here for current open hours, days and dates.
 Picking updates:

 Click here for picking updates.
 Directions: From Charlottesville, VA